-Tallinn has a humid continental climate that means Tallinn enjoys warm summers and cold winters.
+Tallinn has a humid continental climate.
+It means Tallinn enjoys warm summers and cold winters.
 The coastal location of Tallinn means that the winters are milder than other cities that lie on the same latitude.

-The winters often see heavy snowfall that stays on the ground with February being the coldest month of the year with an average temperature of -4 degrees Celsius.
-In January and December the temperatures are slightly warmer with temperatures averaging around 0 degrees Celsius.
+The winters often see heavy snowfall that stays on the ground with February being the coldest month of the year.
+The average temperature in February is -4 ºC.
+In January and December, the temperatures are slightly warmer with temperatures averaging around 0 ºC.

-The summer experiences average temperatures of between 19 degrees Celsius and 21 degrees Celsius during the day though temperatures during the night can drop to between 9 degrees Celsius and 12 degrees Celsius.
+The summer experiences average temperatures of between 19 ºC and 21 ºC during the day.
+The night can drop to between 9 ºC and 12 ºC.

 Source: World Weather Online